Mango, Abuela, and Me

 illustrator: Angela Dominguez

 Mia’s abuela has left her sunny house with parrots and palm trees to live with Mia and her parents in the city.
-While they cook, Mia helps Abuela learn English, and Mia learns some Spanish, too, but it’s still hard for Abuela to learn enough words to tell Mia her stories.
-Then Mia sees a parrot in the pet-shop window and has the perfecto idea for how to help them all communicate a little better.
-Here is an endearing tale that speaks loud and clear about the love that binds families across the generations.
+The night she arrives, Mia tries to share her favorite book with Abuela before they go to sleep and discovers that Abuela can’t read the words inside.
+So while they cook, Mia helps Abuela learn English (“Dough.
+Masa”), and Mia learns some Spanish too, but it’s still hard for Abuela to learn the words she needs to tell Mia all her stories.
+Then Mia sees a parrot in the pet-shop window and has the perfectoidea for how to help them all communicate a little better.
+An endearing tale from an award-winning duo that speaks loud and clear about learning new things and the love that bonds family members.